marcusbb/cql-util/README.md

 3. [All rows reader]
 (master/src/main/java/reader/)
 Paginated loading of all rows, with configurable tokens, and columns to query.
+3a.
+[Distributed all rows reader] (master/src/main/java/reader/dist)
+which currently is hosted in this project but can be moved out.
+Clients will have a hazelcast 3.x dependency but need not use it as the CQLReader works in stand alone mode as well.

 Requirements:
 - Java 1.7